 Humans are such visual creatures.
 We hunger for food that looks delicious.
 We love looking at breathtaking sights.
-And, we're often enamored by beautiful specimens of either gender.
-And, despite being illiterate many people can still communicate through visual cues.
+And, we’re often enamored by beautiful specimens of either gender.
+And, despite being illiterate many people can still communicate through visual cues in graphic design.

 Researchers have discovered that people can only recall 10% of the information they overhear, but adding a picture increases how much they remember to 65%.
 Those who know how to take advantage of this fact, such as those in marketing, will surely reap the benefits.